winitzki/scall/tutorial/programming_dhall.md

 In this book, we will need **bifunctors** (type constructors covariant in two type parameters) and **profunctors** (type constructors contravariant in the first type parameter and covariant in the second).

-To characterize such type constructors via a typeclass, we could specify `fmap` and `cmap` functions separately with respect to each type parameter.
+To characterize such type constructors via a typeclass, we could specify `fmap` and `cmap` methods separately with respect to each type parameter.
 It turns out that one can combine the `fmap` and `cmap` methods into a single equivalent method that works at once on both type parameters.
 For bifunctors, that method is called `bimap`, and for profunctors, `xmap`.